jbaron/cats/README.md

 - Running your application from within IDE and using the WebKit debugger to debug.

-- Fast and lightweight, so it runs fine on older hardware.

 - Theming:

 <img src="https://raw.github.com/jbaron/cats/master/artifacts/themes.png" height="220px" width="850px" />